stevliu/editnerf/README.md

 bash scripts/reconstruction_experiments.sh
 ```

-## Training and Editing your own models
+## Training and Editing Your Own Models

 To train a model on a different dataset, first setup the directory to store the dataset.
 The structure should be
 ```bash